DFINITY-Education/data-structures/module-2.md

 # Module 2: Object-Oriented Data Structure: Bloom Filters

-Implement a bloom filter that allows users to determine if an item is present in a given set.
+In this Module, you will implement a bloom filter that allows users to determine if an item is present in a given set.

 ## Background